xebia/pwa-workshop/README.md

     workbox.precaching.precacheAndRoute([]);
     ```
-3. Run `npm i -D workbox-cli`.
+3. Run `npm i -D workbox-cli` to add workbox command line tools to your `devDependencies`.
 4. Run `./node_modules/.bin/workbox-cli wizard --injectManifest`.
+And manually choose `.` as the root of your web app.
-Let the wizard cache all files and let it use
+Let the wizard cache all files, by pressing `return` (`space` allows you to unselect and select file types), and let it
-`sw-src.js` as a source to generate `sw.js`.
+use `sw-src.js` as a source of your service worker to generate `sw.js`.
-5. Add a npm script called `generate-sw` which runs `workbox-cli injectManifest`.
+5. Add a npm script called `generate-sw` to your `package.json` which runs `workbox injectManifest`.
 6. Run `npm run generate-sw`.
 7. Check out the chrome devtools console to see the workbox debug output.
-Also see the service werker installed in the
+Also see the service worker installed in the
 `service worker` section of the `application` tab in the devtools.
 8. Run lighthouse on your ngrok https url and verify you score 100 points for progressive web app!
+(At the time of
+writing it seems it falsely says no redirect is done to https and it is not fast enough over 3g)
 9. Make a change to `index.html`.
 See how it is not being picked up by refreshing.
 Run `npm run generate-sw` again and
 generate refresh.
 The change is still not picked up, but the new service worker is shown as `waiting to activate` in
 the `service worker` devtools section.
 Close all tabs of the app and re-open them to start using the new service worker.